 What is the LSP’s dream team?

-Luiza: I guess each LSP has its own dream team 🙂 As I said, I mainly explore the PM team as an LSPs’ core team, and must admit that apart from a few pretty obvious skills and attributes trending high on the charts, I have discovered that it’s very arbitrary and very individual what a particular organization expects from their team.
+LS: I guess each LSP has its own dream team 🙂 As I said, I mainly explore the PM team as an LSPs’ core team, and must admit that apart from a few pretty obvious skills and attributes trending high on the charts, I have discovered that it’s very arbitrary and very individual what a particular organization expects from their team.
 Expectations very often depend on a particular team leader who makes staff choices according to his/her individual working style, career path (the reason why s/he became a leader), project specifics, team management style etc.

 What can the audience expect to take away from your presentation?

-Luiza: I will rather say what the audience cannot expect: no recipe for an internal dream team will be provided.
+LS: I will rather say what the audience cannot expect: no recipe for an internal dream team will be provided.
 I think the main benefit might be the confrontation with the current trends as far as PM’s full package goes which in turn might inspire change or reassure that you are looking in the same direction as other LSPs.